-In this fourth article in this series, we continue to retrace the journey of Greek cuisine and the effect is has had on culture the world over.
+In this fourth article in this series, we continue to retrace the journey of Greek cuisine and the effect it has had on culture the world over.

-According to historical sources the name of pasteli derives from the ancient verb πασσω (paso), which means to sprinkle: this is of course inherent to the techniques involved in its preparation.
+According to historical sources, the name of pasteli is derived from the ancient verb πασσω (paso), which means to sprinkle.
+This is, of course, inherent to the techniques involved in its preparation.

-The first knowledge we have about this iconic Greek sweet dates back to the Homeric era, when in the Odyssey and in the Iliad a sweet called ιτριον (itrion) is mentioned.
+The first thing we know about this iconic Greek sweet is that it dates back to the Homeric era.
+In the Odyssey and in the Iliad, a sweet called ιτριον (itrion) is mentioned.
 A dish made of honey and sesame, it was used to give energy to Greek warriors who were battling in the Trojan War.

 Even after Homeric times, it was recognized as a common meal amongst the Spartan military ranks before each battle.

-This custom later became a recognized ritual in Greek weddings, where the bride and groom were offered cakes, always to be eaten with their hands: the honey symbolized love and passion, whereas sesame recalled the seed of life, or fertility.
+This custom later became a recognized ritual in Greek weddings in which the bride and groom were offered cakes, always to be eaten as finger food.
+The honey symbolized love and passion whereas sesame recalled the seed of life, or fertility.

-Incredibly, even today the custom of eating pasteli as part of the wedding ritual remains, especially in the islands of the Aegean Sea.
+Incredibly, even to this day, the custom of eating pasteli as part of the wedding ritual remains, especially on the islands of the Aegean Sea.

-Nowadays it is possible to find many versions of the same cake that has survived the test of time throughout the millennia, with different flavors and different consistencies.
+Nowadays, it is possible to find many variations of pasteli, which has survived the test of time throughout the millennia, in different flavors and consistencies.

-In the northern part of Greece it is likely to have a crispier texture thanks to the use of sugar, in addition to honey, which once crystallized gives this characteristic to pasteli.
-In the southern part of the country, only honey is still used, in order to have a softer sweet.
+In the northern part of Greece, pasteli is likely to have a crispier texture thanks to the use of sugar in addition to honey, which, once crystallized, gives this characteristic to pasteli.
+In the southern part of the country, only honey is still used for a softer texture.